Skip to main content

 Add Color, Add Pizzazz

-While you designed the Execs Only app, and other CRM Analytics dashboards, you’ve wondered how you can make them more colorful.
+When you designed the Execs Only app and other CRM Analytics dashboards, you wondered about making them more colorful.
 The CRM Analytics UI lets you change some dashboard colors.
-You’ve got an idea to take that a lot further!
+You’ve got an idea to take that a lot further.

-You’ve been playing with a Visualforce page custom UI component—a color-picker.
-And you want to add it to Execs Only.
-Your idea is that partners could use the picker to modify dashboard background colors.
-They could choose their corporate colors, or add other colors to make dashboards really stand out.
+You’ve been playing with a Visualforce page custom UI component—a color picker—and want to add it to Execs Only.
+Your idea is for partners to use the picker to modify dashboard background colors.
+They could choose their corporate colors or add other colors to make dashboards really stand out.

 A Very Little About Visualforce

-Visualforce is Salesforce’s solution for building sophisticated custom user interfaces on the Lightning platform.
-Visualforce pages let users modify the UI to suit their own branding, to match standards such as the Lightning Design System, or most anything else.
-With multiple ways to access the Lightning Platform, including Apex Controllers, REST APIs, and JavaScript Remoting, Visualforce gives you a great way to develop wizard pages that enable powerful app customization.
+Visualforce is Salesforce’s solution for building sophisticated custom user interfaces on the Lightning Platform.
+Visualforce pages let users modify the UI to suit their branding, to match standards such as the Lightning Design System, or most anything else.
+With multiple ways to access the Lightning Platform, including Apex Controllers, REST APIs, and JavaScript Remoting, Visualforce is a great way to develop wizard pages that enable powerful app customization.

-We won’t say more about Visualforce here, since it’s the subject of its own Trailhead module, which you can find in the Resources section along with the Visualforce Developer Guide.
-Suffice it to say that it made development of a color picker that can customize Salesforce pages really easy, and you’re excited to see if you can add it to the Execs Only app.
-And you’re pretty sure partners will get excited, too!
+Visualforce is the subject of a Trailhead module, which you can find in the Resources section along with the Visualforce Developer Guide, so it’s not discussed further here.
+Suffice it to say that it made the development of a color picker that can customize Salesforce pages easy, and you’re excited to see if you can add it to the Execs Only app.
+And you’re pretty sure partners will get excited, too.

 Note

-We’ve made the code for the Visualforce color-picker available in the download for this unit.
+The code for the Visualforce color picker is available in the download for this unit.
 See the link to the download in the Resources section.
-Look for the color-picker files in pages and staticresources in the EATP2 folder, the folder containing Template 2 files.
+Look for the color-picker files in pages and static resources in the EATP2 folder, which contains the Template 2 files.

 Add the Color Picker to Your Template

-So you decide to add another page to the Execs Only wizard that lets partners pick their own dashboard colors.
-Let’s do it!
+You decide to add another page to the Execs Only wizard that lets partners pick their dashboard colors.

 First, add the files for the color picker Visualforce page to your template.
-You can see them here, in the red box: Visualforce color picker files
+You can see them here, in the orange box: Visualforce color picker files

 The pages section of the directory includes the Visualforce page for the picker.
 The main page for the color picker is colorTest.page.

-Next, reference the color-picker in the same templates JSON files you edited in the last unit.
-Start with adding to rules.json, just like we did in the previous example:
+Next, reference the color-picker in the template JSON files you edited in the last unit.
+Start by adding to template-to-app-rules.json, just as you did in the previous example:

 {